pylls/padding-machines-for-tor/notes/circuit-padding-framework.md

 unpredictably expensive and avoided.
 This is only used for histograms with token removal and RTT estimates.

+There appears to be a lack of logic for relay-side machines and validating that they are in fact intended to be running listed machines.
+This worries me from a DoS perspective and exit relays: one negotiation packet could cause so much work if the machine does not take this into account.

+Throughout the code, padding cell = padding packet.
+Is this really the case?
+Won't it just send one cell, where we have room for at least 2 cells in a typical packet of MTU around 1500ish bytes?

 ## Current Machines
 In `circuitpadding_machines.{h.c}` we find two machines that adds padding with the goal of hiding IP and RP circuits (making them look like general circuits),